posva/vue-mdc/readme.md

 __Warning__: This project is still under development.
 Contributions are welcome

+vue-mdl tries to use the latest versions of material design lite and vue

+#Documentation

+There is yet no documentation for this project, you can look in the test directory for some examples

 #Build

 This will build a distributable version in the `dist` directory.